Myouboku/QuickTab/README.md

 ## Installation

-1. Get the latest release
+1. Go to the latest release
-2. Extract it
+2. Download the `.xpi` file
 3. Go to `about:addons`
 4. Click on the cogwheel
 5. Click on "Install from file"